olufemi-builds/Newsletter-Engagement-Analytics-Dashboard/README.md

 - region
 - unsubscribed

-Synthetic data can be generated using SQL (see below).
+Synthetic data can be generated using SQL scripts.

 ---